This mì khô recipe, aka dry egg noodles, is one of those amazing comfort foods that somehow just always hits the spot.

 Noodles & Assembly

 - Boil noodles according to package instructions, drain and split into 8 bowls.
-Assemble your bowl with accoutrement, sliced xa xiu, fried pork fat, and a small bowl of soup on the side.
+Assemble your bowl with accoutrement, sliced xa xiu, fried pork fat and add a bit of seasoning on top of each bowl.
+Serve with a small bowl of soup on the side.